vryzhov/COSC416-2024/lab6/README.md

 ## Step 2.3.
 Recommendations and Quality

-The recommendations quality will be measured by Jaccard index between the Validation set and the Top 10, 20, 30, and 50 recommendations ordered by recommendation "score."
+The recommendations quality will be measured by Jaccard index between the Validation set and the Top 10, 20, 30, 40, and 50 recommendations ordered by recommendation "score."
+Add more options if needed.
+The longer the recommendation list, the more movies will be found in the Validation set.
+If you took any of the Data Mining or Data Science classes, think about the balance between Precision and Recall.

 ### Option 1. average peer ratings only